 Attendance at the Annual Meeting will be limited to stockholders of record or their proxies, beneficial owners of our common stock, and our guests.
-Record holders and beneficial owners must request an admission ticket in advance by visiting www.proxyvote.com/ally and following the instructions provided, which will require the 16-digit number included on your proxy card or voting instructions.
-Requests for admission tickets will be processed in the order in which they are received and must be requested no later than May 3, 2019.
+Record holders who wish to attend the Annual Meeting in person must indicate their intent to do so when voting their shares at www.proxypush.com/ALLY or on their proxy card.
+Beneficial owners who wish to attend the Annual Meeting in person must follow the registration instructions provided by their broker, bank, or other nominee.
+Requests to attend the Annual Meeting will be processed in the order in which they are received.
 On the day of the meeting, each stockholder, beneficial owner, or guest may be required to present a valid form of government-issued photo identification, such as a driver's license or passport, to gain admittance.